Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

 <iframe height='360' scrolling='no' title='RxJS 5/Immutable.js Clock' src='//codepen.io/Lorti/embed/rGNyvm/?height=360&theme-id=0&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/Lorti/pen/rGNyvm/'>RxJS 5/Immutable.js Clock</a> by Manuel Wieser (<a href='https://codepen.io/Lorti'>@Lorti</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-## Creating observables for events
+## Create observables for events

-Apart from the clock our game will have more than one stream of events.
-We will take a thorough look on a stream representing the game's state in the next part of this series.
-For now we will create three more streams to illustrate the concept of updating a single state store with multiple observables.
+Apart from the clock our game will have one or more additional streams for player input.
+We'll take a thorough look on a stream representing the game's state in the next part of this series.
+For now we'll create three more RxJS observables to illustrate the concept of updating a single state store via multiple observables.

-Each of the streams sends values when an event happens.
-This can be the click on a button or the user entering text in an input field.
+Each of the event streams emits values when an event happens.
+This can be the click of a button or the user entering text into an input field.
 To create these streams all you have to do is call `Observable.fromEvent()`{:.js} and pass the event target and event name.

 ```js
 const increaseButton = document.querySelector("#increase");